What does the Infrastructure Investment and Jobs Act mean for OSMRE's AML Program?

 The period of performance for each BIL AML grant is five years from the award issue date.
 OSMRE will, however, work with each State and Tribe to address its unique situation where appropriate.

-• What information will need to be included in FY23 BIL grant applications?
-Only the items in Appendix II, or also some or all of the bulleted items listed under the section “When applying for BIL AML grants, State and Tribal AML programs should include:” (Section V, of the BIL AML Guidance documents)?
+What information will need to be included in FY24 BIL grant applications?
+Only the items in Appendix II, or some or all of the bulleted items listed under the section “When applying for BIL AML grants, State and Tribal AML programs should include:” (Section V, of the BIL AML Guidance documents)?

-In order to receive the FY2023 BIL funds, grant applications must include a budget justification breakdown of how the funds will be allocated in the BIL AML subaccounts (see Appendix I: Subaccounts for BIL AML Financial Assistance), and a Program Narrative summarizing how project selection practices will achieve reclamation, remediation, and socio-economic benefits.
+To receive FY2024 BIL funds, grant applications must include a budget justification breakdown of how the funds will be allocated in the BIL AML subaccounts (see Appendix I: Subaccounts for BIL AML Financial Assistance), and a Program Narrative summarizing how project selection practices will achieve reclamation, remediation, and socio-economic benefits.

-In addition, Appendix II of the BIL AML Guidance must be submitted as part of the FY 2023 grant application.
-As indicated in the BIL AML Guidance, Appendix II will be comprised of a list of Problem Area Descriptions (PADs) with AML problems that are proposed to be funded within the 5-year grant period of performance.
+In addition, Appendix II of the BIL AML Guidance must be submitted as part of the FY 2024 grant application.
+As indicated in the BIL AML Guidance, Appendix II will be comprised of a list of Problem Area Descriptions (PADs) with AML problems that are proposed to be funded during the next five years from the time the list is submitted.
 Appendix II will also include the types of AML problems within the PAD, the county within each State where the PADs and problems are located, the estimated costs derived from e-AMLIS of the problems within a PAD and the specific problems within each listed PAD proposed to be reclaimed within the grant period.

 OSMRE encourages States and Tribes to include the following information at the time of the grant application (see Section V of the BIL AML Guidance):

-• A description of how the grantee will address environmental justice issues within coalfield communities;
+- A description of how the grantee will address environmental justice issues, including within coalfield communities;

-• Details of how the grantee will engage with relevant State, Tribal, or local governmental agencies or non-governmental organizations to identify and address any disproportionate burden of adverse human health or environmental effects of coal AML problems on disadvantaged communities, communities of color, low-income communities, and Tribal and Indigenous communities;
+- Details of how the grantee will engage with relevant State, Tribal, or local governmental agencies or non-governmental organizations to identify and address any disproportionate burden of adverse human health or environmental effects of coal AML problems on local communities, including low-income and disadvantaged communities, or other communities with environmental justice concerns;

 Yes.
 OSMRE is providing additional information to each State and Tribe about the nature of the updates that their specific AML Reclamation Plans may need.
 In addition, OSMRE will continue to schedule informal engagement meetings with each State and Tribe receiving BIL funds to discuss these Reclamation Plan updates.